Divya-sg/de-workareaa/week_2_airflow/airflow/homework.md

 Note: when processing the data for 2020-01 you probably will get an error.
 It's up to you to decide what to do with it - for Week 3 homework we won't need 2020 data.

-### Answer 3:
+### Answer 3:  12 DAG runs are green
 Created the DAG [fhv_data_ingestion_gcs_dag_v01] [dags/fhv_data_ingestion_gcs_dag_v01.py]
-23 DAG runs are green after finishing.
 Got the parsing error for file 2020-01

 ## Question 4: DAG for Zones (2 points)